Esso4real/python-app/README.md

 #aws configure

 =========================================================================================
-IN JENKINS.
+IN JENKINS GUI.

-Install the SSH-AGENT plugin
+Install the SSH-AGENT plugin / Credential-binding
-Add EC2 instance and  DockerHub login credentials
+Add EC2 instance (SSH with username + private key), copy contents of .pem file to Jenkins. and  DockerHub login credentials

 To add credentials, go to;
 Jenkins sever - GUI; under Manage Jenkins select Manage Credentials, Add new credentials.
 DockerHub: Select username and password
-EC2 Instance: Select use username with private key.
+EC2 Instance: Select use SSH username with private key.